 I have a lot of email accounts.
-I have a work account as well as several personal accounts on Gmail, Hotmail, Yahoo, and even an old AOL email address.
+I have a work account as well as several personal accounts on Gmail, Hotmail, Yahoo, and other providers like my ISP who all assume I want to use their email system.
 At one point, I was receiving hundreds of emails per day, and my multiple inboxes were seas of unread mail with islands here and there of the few messages I was actually able to read.
-A friend of mine named Scott Hanselman made me aware of the term "psychic weight" .
+A friend of mine named Scott Hanselman made me aware of the term “psychic weight” .
 That is the burden that impossibly full inboxes (and other electronic notifications) have on the mind: so much email, so little time.

 I know I’m not alone in struggling under the psychic weight of what feels like a million messages.
 There’s even a term for what people do to deal with the problem: email bankruptcy.

-There have been a number of solutions proposed to solve the email overload problem, and the most famous is probably Merlin Mann's "Inbox Zero" concept.
+There have been a number of solutions proposed to solve the email overload problem, and the most famous is probably Merlin Mann’s “Inbox Zero” concept.
 This is the idea that inboxes should be regularly zeroed out to free yourself from the mental burden of so many unread messages.
 Merlin proposed a five step system: delete, delegate, respond, defer, do.
-I like Inbox Zero, but I don't think it really covers the way to not only truly get control over an overflowing inbox but to also pro-actively reduce the rate of incoming messages.
-It also doesn't provide a nifty acronym; unless D.D.R.D.D is a word.
+I like Inbox Zero, and I’ve augmented with they way that I manage overflowing inboxes and also pro-actively reduce the rate of incoming messages.

-I've come up with my own system for email management, and it does have a nifty acronym: D.R.A.F.T.
+My system for email management is called D.R.A.F.T.
 It stands for Delete, Reply, Archive, Filter, and Transform.
-You apply the method by starting with the first message in your inbox and deciding whether to delete it, reply to it, archive it, filter out similar messages, or transform it (yes, like Optimus Prime).
-Some messages require more than one action to be used, but the overall goal is to unshackle your productivity from your inbox and direct it toward more efficient tools like your calendar, To Do List, knowledge base, etc. More importantly, you'll be less tempted to tend to the care and feeding of an overflowing inbox after work when you should be doing important things like spending time with the people you love (or your therapist).
+You can apply this method by starting with the first message in your inbox and deciding whether to delete it, reply to it, archive it, filter out similar messages, or transform it (yes, like Optimus Prime).
+Some messages require more than one action to be used, but the overall goal is to unshackle your productivity from your inbox and direct it towards more efficient tools like your calendar, task list, knowledge repository, etc. More importantly, you’ll be less tempted to tend to the care and feeding of an overflowing inbox after work when you should be doing important things like spending time with the people you love (or your therapist).

 The Pre-D.R.A.F.T.
 Principle